-- Most of our events take place in the McKusick Conference Room on the 13th floor at 50 Beale Street, in downtown San Francisco, unless otherwise noted.
+- Most of our events take place in the McKusick Conference Room at Mission Hall, also known as the Global Health & Clinical Sciences Building on Mission Bay Campus, unless otherwise noted.
 [Directions to CAPS]

 - RSVP to Rochelle Blanco if you would like to attend.
-You will need to check in at the security desk upon arrival if you are coming from outside of 50 Beale St. Mention “Town Hall” at the security desk to expedite entry approval.
+You will need to check in at the security desk upon arrival.
+Mention “Town Hall” at the security desk to expedite entry approval.

 CAPS Town Hall Presents Dr. Kirsten Bibbins-Domingo (12:00 – 1:00 pm)